linode/docs/docs/quick-answers/linux-essentials/introduction-to-systemctl/index.md

 ### Removing a Unit File

-To remove a unit file snippet, one that you created with the `edit` command, remove the directory `yourservice.service.d` (where 'yourservice' is the service you would like to delete), and the `override.conf` file inside of that directory:
+To remove a unit file snippet that was created with the `edit` command, remove the directory `yourservice.service.d` (where 'yourservice' is the service you would like to delete), and the `override.conf` file inside of the directory:

     sudo rm -r /etc/systemd/system/yourservice.service.d